friendly-traceback/docs/docs/_sources/syntax_tracebacks_it.rst.txt

     Un errore di tipo `SyntaxError` accade quando Python non riesce ad interpretare il tuo codice.

-    Python non riesce ad interpretare il codice contenuto nel file 'TESTS:\syntax\missing_parens_for_range.py' al punto indicato da ^.
+    Python non riesce ad interpretare il codice contenuto nel file 'TESTS:\syntax\missing_parens_for_range.py' nella posizione indicata.

-    -->1: for i in range 3:
+       1: for i in range 3:
                          ^

     It looks as though you forgot to use to use parenthesis with `range`.